House Rent allowance exemptions rules: How to save tax on it?

-Before we proceed with House rent allowance exemption rules, it is necessary to know what is House rent allowance/HRA?
-House rent allowance forms an integral component of a person’s salary.
+Before we proceed with House rent allowance exemption rules, it is necessary to know what is HRA?
+HRA forms an integral component of a person’s salary.
 It is paid by the employer to its employees.
 House rent allowance exemption can only be claimed if the employee is residing in a rented house.

 In this blog, we will discuss all aspects of House rent allowance and rules relating to HRA exemption.